-Students earning a master's of arts in history have the option of choosing from the following four tracks:
+Students earning a Master of Arts in History have the option of choosing from the following three tracks:

 Choosing one of these tracks gives students the option to concentrate on specialized training for particular professional paths.
 However all students, regardless of their track, will receive a firm foundation in the craft and methods of history.
 All students, regardless of their track, will receive a History MA degree.

 Each track has specific requirements.
 Students should familiarize themselves with the requirements for the track in which they are registered.
 In addition to these three tracks in the MA program, the History Department also offers a Certificate in Archives.
 The Certificate is not an MA degree, but it can be earned while also earning a History MA

 To learn more about each track and the Master of Arts in History, click on the links on the left.